a crystal clear hot tub with therapy jets

 How often should I inspect my hot tub jets to avoid this issue?

-Inspecting your hot tub jets regularly is recommended as part of your routine maintenance.
+Regularly inspecting your hot tub jets is recommended for routine maintenance.
 Inspect them at least once a month or whenever you completely clean the hot tub.

 Why is it essential to maintain proper water chemistry in my hot tub?